GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 === Problem formulation

+#gaet[
+  Mention that distance estimation was a missing feature from the static SSL framework ]

 As presented in @sec:active_ssl:background, there exist several different problems related to #acr("SSL") in a dynamic robotic context.
 In this work, we introduce and explore an #acr("ASSL") problem, motivated by the extension of the static #acr("SSL") methods developed in @chap:ssl to more realistic situations.
 // TODO: if so, mention that we have tried to estimate the distance in single-source and that it was hard